Bruno-OGSilva/Clustering_K-Means/README.md

 - Machine Learning

-As seen in segment 2, we chose to you undersupervised machine learning model.
+As seen in segment 2, we chose to use unsupervised machine learning model.
 Several models were run and the results were analyzed and visualized on Tableau.

 [Final_Project_Cluster_scenario.ipynb](https://github.com/mustafaikizler/Data_Analytics_Project/blob/31007939bd62fee71b19fd7c2d0d71bbf3ba3819/Final_Project_Cluster_scenario.ipynb)